 But during the summer, pilots have a different weather condition to navigate: bumpy flights thanks to summer thunderstorms.

-Private jet pilots play a double role as airplane navigators and ammature meteorologists.
-Understanding how weather can affect the safety and comfort of of your flight is an important part of every pilot’s job.
+Private jet pilots play a double role as airplane navigators and amateur meteorologists.
+Understanding how weather can affect the safety and comfort of your flight is an important part of every pilot’s job.

-But pop-up thunderstorms in the warmer months can be hard to predict for even the best privat pilots, which means you might encounter some unforseen turbulance as a passenger.
+But pop-up thunderstorms in the warmer months can be hard to predict for even the best private pilots, which means you might encounter some unforeseen turbulence as a passenger.

-Here’s what causes summer turbulance and how our trained pilots at Mountain Aviation expertly navigate this bumpy terrain.
+Here’s what causes summer turbulence and how our trained pilots at Mountain Aviation expertly navigate this bumpy terrain.

 What Causes Summer Thunderstorms?